 A significant portion of First National's business model consists of the origination and placement or securitization of financial assets.
 Generally, placement activities do not require much capital investment as the Company acts primarily in the capacity of a broker.
 On the other hand, the undertaking of securitization transactions may require significant amounts of the Company's own capital.
 This capital is provided in the form of cash collateral, credit enhancements, and the upfront funding of broker fees and other origination costs.
 These are described more fully in the "Liquidity and Capital Resources" section above.
 For fixed assets, the business requires capital expenditures on technology (both software and hardware), leasehold improvements and office furniture.
-During the quarter ended June 30, 2015, the Company equipped new office space at its Quebec office for growth of its administration department and purchased new computers and office and communications equipment primarily to support its singlefamily residential business.
-In the long term, the Company expects capital expenditures on fixed assets will be approximately \$4.0 million annually; however, as the new third-party underwriting business grows, additional expenditures will be required.
+During the quarter ended September 30, 2015, the Company purchased new computers and office and communications equipment.
+In the long term, the Company expects capital expenditures on fixed assets will be approximately \$4.0 million annually.